microsoft/typespec/docs/handbook/configuration/tracing.md

 # Tracing

-By default the TypeSpec Compiler will build without any debug information.
-The standard output will be minimal and limited to any `warning` or `error` diagnostics emitted during compilation.
+The TypeSpec Compiler, by default, builds without any debug information.
+The standard output is minimal, only including any `warning` or `error` diagnostics that occur during the compilation process.

-Some additional information is however being collected and can be revealed using the `--trace` cli flag.
+However, the compiler does collect additional information that can be accessed using the `--trace` command-line interface (CLI) flag.

 ```bash
 tsp compile . --trace import-resolution
 ```

-You can use the `--trace` option multiple times if there is multiple areas that should be logged from.
+If you want to log multiple areas, you can use the `--trace` option more than once.

 ```bash
 tsp compile . --trace import-resolution  --trace projection
 ```

-Using `--trace *` will log everything.
-This might be a bit overwhelming but you can [pick and choose which trace area to include](#trace-selection)
+To log everything, use `--trace *`.
+This might produce a lot of output, but you can [select specific trace areas to include](#trace-selection)

-It can also be provided via the `tspconfig.yaml` file:
+You can also specify the trace areas in the `tspconfig.yaml` file:

 ```yaml
 trace: *